polizoto/align_transcript/README.md

 Perl, fold (should be already installed on macOS)

 Aeneas: https://github.com/readbeyond/aeneas
-1. To install Aeneas and all its dependencies on macOS X 10.7 and up, we recommend the all-in-one installer provided by Daniel Bair: https://github.com/sillsdev/aeneas-installer/releases.
-The all in one installer will install Homebrew, a package manager for macOS, which will be used to install other dependences for these scripts.
+1. To install Aeneas and all its dependencies on macOS X, we recommend the all-in-one installer provided by Daniel Bair: https://github.com/sillsdev/aeneas-installer/releases.
+The all-in-one installer will install Homebrew, a package manager for macOS, which will be used to install other dependences for these scripts.

 2. If the first method does not work, we recommend using the steps Daniel Bair has provided at this github repo: https://github.com/danielbair/aeneas-installer_.
-These steps will also install HomeBrew.
+These steps will also install Homebrew.
 Follow these steps (from the ReadMe document):
   - Download the repository and extract the Mac_OSX_Installer folder
   - cd to Mac_OSX_Installer folder
   - run `build_setup.sh`